rishipatel017/Restaurant_Demo/ReadMe.md

 *******Instructions TO Run Program********

 => Open index.html file for main page.
-=> Navigationpages folder contains other web pages.
+<br>=> Navigationpages folder contains other web pages.
-=> css folder contains only two bootstrap css files bootstrap.min.css and style.css =>Font awesome contains icon library.
+<br>=> css folder contains only two bootstrap css files bootstrap.min.css and style.css
+<br>=> Font awesome contains icon library.
-=> Js folder contains only one main.js javascript file.
+<br>=> Js folder contains only one main.js javascript file.
-=> google font-awesome directory is not included in given folder to make it fullly visible download it and move the directory in to source folder.
+<br>=> google font-awesome directory is not included in given folder to make it fullly visible download it and move the directory in to source folder.